Rhiannon | Edited by Gary

-As a rough guide, the main tiers of fragrance type are below from weakest (generally cheapest) to strongest (priciest):
+As a rough guide, the main tiers of fragrance type are below, ranging from weakest (generally cheapest) to strongest (priciest):

 The higher the concentration of perfume essence, the longer the perfume's scent will last and the less you'll need - but the more expensive it's likely to be.
 The fragrance style and ingredients used also affect how long the scent will last, so it's worth experimenting with different types before shelling out on a big bottle.

-Thanks to the International Fragrance Association and British Society of Perfumers for info.
+Thanks to the International Fragrance Association and British Society of Perfumers for the info above.

 Most of us know just because a retailer lists a perfume as "on offer", it doesn't mean it's cheap.
 Yet the trouble has been sorting awesome offers from pants promos.

-- Not!
-Police To Be eau de toilette (40ml) is on offer for £15 at Boots at the time of writing - 9% more expensive than its average price of £13.81.
+Hugo Boss Bottled Night (50ml) eau de toilette is £45 at Boots at the time of writing - 21% more than its average price.

-You can get price alerts on your favourites – great if you've a regular fragrance you're after.
-Search for a product, click 'add price alert' and MySupermarket fires off an email as soon as the price drops in one or more stores.
+To use the MySupermarket price alert service, search for a product, click 'add price alert' and it'll fire off an email as soon as the price drops in one or more stores.

 Unboxed perfumes are even cheaper

-Some internet retailers, including Half Price Perfumes*, Fragrance Direct* and FragranceX.com sell testers and unboxed perfume or aftershave at an even cheaper price.
+Some internet retailers, including eBay*, sell testers and unboxed perfume or aftershave at an even cheaper price.
+You could also find unwanted perfume that may only have been sprayed a few times.
 While at first this may not seem like a good idea for a prezzie, it's easy to turn around...